luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/02/01-morph-types.md

 ### Axle Sensorium

 Axles are equipped with the same sensory systems you get with any synthmorph: standard vision, hearing, touch, proprioception, balance, and so on.
 However, these are sometimes rudimentary compared to morphs that are designed to be sleeved by transhumans.
-Many axles have the Lack of Smell trait (▶133).
+Many axles have the [Lack of Smell trait](../04/06-negative-morph-traits.md#lack-of-smell).
 They also universally come with either lidar or radar for collision avoidance.

 ### Axle Ware

 Axles can be equipped with hardware and meshware, just like any other synthmorph.
-Axles equipped with modular design can be integrated into flexbots ▶61.
+Axles equipped with modular design can be integrated into [flexbots](../02/01-morph-types.md#flexbot-synthmorphs).

 ### Axle Egos and Pilots